INL History and Governance

 The INL Statutes anticipate the possibility of opening INL to the membership of other countries and the participation of institutions and experts from all over the world to establish an international pole of excellence, developing partnerships with higher education institutions and industry, transferring knowledge with added value, generating employment and training specialised professionals.
 Our neutral grounds are a common venue for ambassadors, ministers, and other national representatives to meet and discuss new opportunities for collaboration.

 The INL Council is the sovereign body of the INL and is composed of representatives from each member state.
-The role of the Council is to determine the policies at scientific, technical and administrative levels, approving the programme of activities and the budget, based on proposals of the Director-General.
-The President of the Council is Dr. Madalena Alves.
-The Vice-President of the Council is Mr Gonzalo Arévalo Nieto.
+The role of the Council is to determine the policies at scientific, technical and administrative levels, approving the programme of activities and the budget based on proposals of the Director-General.
+The President of the Council is Dr. Inmaculada Figueroa Rojas.

 Council Members representing the Kingdom of Spain

-• Ana Aricha Yanguas, Vice Deputy Director-General for the Internationalisation of Science and Innovation, Secretary General for Research, Spanish Ministry of Science and Innovation
+• Ms. Ana Aricha Yanguas, Vice Deputy Director-General for International Consortia, Organizations and Research Infrastructures, Ministry of Science, Innovation and Universities (MICIU)

 Council Members representing the Portuguese Republic